Read This First

 Prompt 2: The curator’s pushback: Are not the factors in the following list also based on pleasure seeking or pain avoidance?

-The orienting landmarks here are what Preferences = Pleasures is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Read them comparatively: what each part contributes, what depends on what, and where the tensions begin.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Preferences = Pleasures is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in view at the same time.
+The point is to see which part carries the weight, which part depends on another, and where the tension starts.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 If we did not care about the social pain of ignoring social pressure, social pressure would not affect our decisions, right?